nodebox/emrg.be/software/nodebox-1.md

 NodeBox 1 is only available for Mac OS X, but ports exist for other platforms that use the same API such as [Shoebot][].

+*NodeBox 1 is no longer under active development.*

 [nodebox.net](http://nodebox.net/)

 [shoebot]: http://shoebot.net/